Igor Ansoff: Career

 Marketing and MBA students are usually familiar with his Ansoff Matrix, a tool he created to plot generic strategies for growing a business, via existing or new products, in existing or new markets.

 He has consulted with hundreds of multinational corporations including, Philips, General Electric, Gulf, IBM, Sterling Airlines and Westinghouse.

 To honor his body of work, the prestigious Igor Ansoff Award was established in 1981 in the Netherlands.
 The award is given for research and management in the study of Strategic Planning and Management.
 The Japan Strategic Management Society has also established an annual award in his name and Vanderbilt University has established an Ansoff MBA scholarship.
-He was awarded five honorary doctorate degrees over the years.
+He was awarded five honorary doctorate degrees over the years, including the University of Bath.

 Igor retired from USIU two years before his death as a distinguished professor emeritus.

 Death

 He died of complications from pneumonia in San Diego, California, on July 14, 2002.
 Survivors of his death included his wife; three sons, Rick, Chris, and Peter; and two grandchildren.